MicrosoftDocs/visualstudio-docs/docs/porting/port-migrate-upgrade-visual-studio-projects-2019.md

 ---
 # Project migration and upgrade reference for Visual Studio 2019

 Each new version of Visual Studio generally supports most previous types of projects, files, and other assets.
 You can work with them [as you always have](../ide/solutions-and-projects-in-visual-studio.md), and provided that you don't depend on newer features, Visual Studio generally tries to preserve backwards compatibility with previous versions like Visual Studio 2017, Visual Studio 2015, Visual Studio 2013, and Visual Studio 2012.
-(See the [Release Notes](/visualstudio/releases/2019/release-notes-preview) for which features are specific to which versions.)
+(See the [Visual Studio 2019 Preview release notes](/visualstudio/releases/2019/release-notes-preview) and the [Visual Studio 2019 RC release notes](/visualstudio/releases/2019/release-notes/) for which features are specific to which versions.)

 Support for some project types also changes over time.
 A newer version of Visual Studio might no longer support certain projects at all, or it might require updating a project so that it's no longer backwards-compatible.
 For current status on migration issues, refer to the [Visual Studio Developer Community](https://developercommunity.visualstudio.com).